Sorrow446/go-atomicparsley/README.md

 # go-atomicparsley
-Go wrapper for the mp4/m4a tagger AtomicParsley.
+Go wrapper for the mp4/m4a tagger AtomicParsley for Windows, Linux and macOS.

 # Setup
 ```go